Sex differences in cognition

 Sex differences in cognition are widely studied in the current scientific literature.
 Biological and genetic differences in combination with environment and culture have resulted in the cognitive differences among males and females.
 Among biological factors, hormones such as testosterone and estrogen may play some role mediating these differences.
-Among differences of diverse mental and cognitive abilities, the largest or most well known are those relating to spatial abilities, social cognition and verbal skills and abilities.
+Among differences in diverse cognitive abilities, the most studied are those relating to spatial abilities, emotional perception and verbal abilities.

 Sex differences in memory

 Short term memory

 Various researchers have conducted studies to determine the differences between males and females and their abilities within their short-term memory.
 For example, a study conducted by Lowe, Mayfield, and Reynolds (2003) examined sex differences among children and adolescents on various short-term memory measures.
 This study included 1,279 children and adolescents, 637 males and 642 females, between the ages of 5 and 19.
 They found that females scored higher on two verbal subtests: Word Selective Reminding and Object Recall, and males scored higher on the Memory for Location and Abstract Visual Memory subtests, the key spatial memory tasks.
 In two different studies researchers have found that women perform higher on verbal tasks and men perform higher on spatial tasks (Voyer, Voyer, & Saint-Aubin, 2016).
 These findings are consistent with studies of intelligence with regards to pattern, females performing higher on certain verbal tasks and males performing higher on certain spatial tasks (Voyer, Voyer, & Saint-Aubin, 2016).
 Same results have been also found cross culturally.
 Sex differences in verbal short-term memory have been found regardless of age even among adults, for example a review published in the journal Neuropsychologia which evaluated studies from 1990 to 2013 found greater female verbal memory from ages 11–89 years old.